NHL Betting Guide – Odds, Picks & Tips

 After a busy offseason in which the NHL entry draft and the free agency takes center stage, players report to the official start of camp about a month or so before the season begins.
 Each team plays a handful of preseason games as tuneups for the real deal.

-For a normal NHL season, each team plays an 82-game schedule that runs on a calendar from October through April.
+The NHL regular season is 82 games long and runs from October through April.
 The NHL follows a specific scheduling format each season to ensure uniformity across the league.

 Highlights during the regular season include the annual outdoor game, the Winter Classic, and the NHL All-Star Game.
 After the regular season, 16 teams advance to the Stanley Cup Playoffs.

-There are four rounds in total for the playoffs: Opening round, second round, Stanley Cup Semifinals, and Stanley Cup Finals.
+There are four rounds for the playoffs: opening round, second round, conference finals, and Stanley Cup Final.
 Each series is contested under best-of-seven rules, which means that the first team to win four games advances to the next round.

-The top four teams from each of the four divisions make it to the postseason.
-In the opening round, the top seeds play the bottom seeds, and the second and third seeds play each other.
-The winners then play each other in the second round.
-For the semifinal round, the remaining four teams are then re-seeded based on their regular season records and then play with No. 1 vs. No. 4, and No. 2 vs. No. 3.
-The two winning teams will then face off for the Stanley Cup Finals.
+The top three teams from each of the four divisions plus two teams with the next best records from each conference make it to the postseason.
+In the opening round, the top seeds play the wild-card teams, and the second and third seeds play each other.
+The winners then play each other in the second round, and the winners of those series play in the conference finals.
+The two conference champions will then face off in the Stanley Cup Final.

-There hasn’t been a ton of NHL talent from VA through the years.
-However, that could be changing in the coming years as there are some interesting prospects in the pipeline.
-Here’s a quick look at a pair of players who hailed from VA and went on to lengthy NHL careers.
+There hasn’t been a ton of NHL talent from Virginia over the years.
+However, that could be changing in the coming years, as there are some interesting prospects in the pipeline.
+Here’s a quick look at a pair of players who hailed from Virginia and went on to lengthy NHL careers.

-A trio of other players from VA has also made it to the NHL.
+A trio of other players from Virginia has also made it to the NHL.

 Darling, hailing from Newport News, was picked in the 6th round of the 2007 NHL entry draft by the Phoenix Coyotes.
-To date, he has posted a record of 54-42-18 with a 2.72 goals-against average.
+He posted a record of 54-42-18 with a 2.72 goals-against average.

-The NHL Playoffs include a total of four rounds.
-After the regular season, the top four teams from the North, West, Central and East Divisions advance to the postseason.
-It’s a single-elimination tournament with each series contested under best-of-seven rules.
+The Stanley Cup Playoffs include a total of four rounds.
+After the regular season, the top three teams from the Atlantic, Metropolitan, Central and Pacific Divisions plus two conference wild-card teams advance to the postseason.
+It’s a tournament with each series contested under best-of-seven rules.
 After the opening round, that means eight teams move on.
-The four winners from the second round move on to the Stanley Cup Semifinals, while the winners of that round make the Stanley Cup finals.
+The four winners from the second round move on to the conference finals, while the winners of that round make the Stanley Cup Final.